chaitanya2992/rock-paper-scissor/README.md

 # rock-paper-scissor
-A simple ML application using opencv for a simple hand game Rock-Paper-Scissor
+A simple ML application using opencv for a hand game Rock-Paper-Scissor